William J. Stone, First “Exact” Facsimile of the Declaration Current Working Census, with Updates by Seth Kaller |

 David M. Rubenstein

-28-34 Seven copies have been acquired by David M. Rubenstein, and are on loan to various museums, libraries and historic sites.
-These are still privately owned, but are all expected to be donated.
+28-36.
+Nine copies have been acquired by David M. Rubenstein, and are on loan to various museums, libraries and historic sites.
+These are still privately owned, but are all planned for donation.
 We count them as institutional.

 Private Collections